QubesOS/qubes-doc/user/advanced-topics/how-to-disable-seamless-mode.rst

 Overview
 --------

-In its simplest form disabling seamless mode is done by disabling or stopping :code:`qubes-gui-agent` service, but it doesn't provide any graphical interface with the qube by itself.
+In its simplest form disabling seamless mode is done by disabling or stopping :code:`qubes-gui-agent` service, but it doesn't provide any graphical interface as a replacement.

 Graphical viewer window for a qube is displayed when it has feature :code:`gui` unset with virtualization mode set to :code:`hvm`.